jassem-razzaq/ttiraatgia2dpp/README.md

 - Portal placement is blocked in restricted zones (`noportalzone` tile)

 ### Puzzle Elements
-- Buttons - Must be pressed to open exits
 - Doors & Keys - Keys are required to unlocked certain paths
 - Crates - Can be pushed, teleported, and used as weights
 - Springs - Vertical and horizontal launchers
-- Lasers & Spikes - Hazards that instantly reset the level
 - Anti-portal Zones - Areas where teleporting is disabled

 ### Level Design